Some-Random-Person/RandomBot/README.md

 ### Ping

-Ping returns with a simple "pong" to show the bot is online and available
+Ping returns with the current roundtrip latency of the bot

 Example: `/ping`